What is a Poverty Simulation?

 “Walking a mile in someone else’s shoes is so important.”

 “It gave me the perspective of an unemployed mother and all the issues that come up daily.”

 “It helps to step outside of your own world and remember how others live.”

 “After the experience, I feel better informed with ideas of what I can do to help others.”

 Recent Poverty Simulation Participants

 Various Schools (Teachers and Staff) within the WS/FC School System

 Forsyth Country Day School

-For more information about the Poverty Simulation or to schedule one, please contact Bill Blackburn at
+For more information about Poverty Simulations and Living on the Edge or to schedule one, please contact Bill Blackburn at

 email@example.com or by calling 336-724-7875 ext.
 1021.